joshpeterson/summa/book/first_part/treatise_on_the_one_god/the_will_of_god/prologue.md

 (10) Whether God has free will?
 (11) Whether the will of expression is distinguished in God?
 (12) Whether five expressions of will are rightly assigned to the divine will?

+* Whether There Is Will In God?
+* Whether God Wills Things Apart From Himself?
+* Whether Whatever God Wills He Wills Necessarily?
+* Whether The Will Of God Is The Cause Of Things?
+* Whether Any Cause Can Be Assigned To The Divine Will?
+* Whether The Will Of God Is Always Fulfilled?
+* Whether The Will Of God Is Changeable?
+* Whether The Will Of God Imposes Necessity On The Things Willed?
+* Whether God Wills Evils?
+* Whether God Has Free-will?
+* Whether The Will Of Expression Is To Be Distinguished In God?
+* Whether Five Expressions Of Will Are Rightly Assigned To The Divine Will?